Pablo Piñones Arce: Managerial career

 In late April 2016, he returned to Hammarby as a first team coach, acting as a link between the squad and the rest of the coaching staff as his primary responsibility.
 Later the same year, he was promoted to assistant manager when Carlos Banda resigned from this position.
 Before the start of the 2017 season, it was announced that he would continue as an assistant manager at the club, though Hammarby switched their manager from Nanne Bergstrand to Jakob Michelsen.

+On 9 June 2025, Piñones-Arce was appointed as the head coach of Italian club Fiorentina Femminile from American club Houston Dash.